-But, for growth-hungry businesses, the customer exit survey is a unique opportunity to learn about your business from someone who matters: The person who needs you, but doesn’t yet want you.
+But, for growth-hungry businesses, the customer exit survey is a unique opportunity to learn about your business from someone who matters.

 The importance of a customer exit survey

-Why should you quiz someone who doesn’t want your SaaS product, and probably doesn’t have anything nice to say about it?
+Why should you interview someone who doesn’t want your SaaS product, and probably doesn’t have anything nice to say about it?

-Criticism sure can hurt, but it gives you valuable feedback on matters such as:
+Criticism can hurt, but it offers valuable feedback on matters such as:

-- Bugs: Are there any bugs or design features that are impacting usability?
+Bugs — Are there any bugs or design flaws that impact usability?

-- Support: Are you providing customers with the necessary support to use your product?
+Support — Are you providing customers with the necessary support for your product?

-- Marketing: Does the marketing of your product match reality?
+Marketing — Does your product marketing match reality?

-Together, these insights can help you to improve your SaaS product, enhance your user experience, and increase retention.
-In some cases, you may even convince a departing customer to stay or return after you’ve added certain features.
+Together, these insights can improve your SaaS product, enhance your user experience, and increase retention.
+In some cases, you may even convince a departing customer to stay, or return after you’ve added certain features.

-You have to remember that this customer is already leaving — asking them a couple of questions upon their departure is only going to result in the same or a better outcome.
-There’s not much left to lose, but a lot to gain.
+Remember, this customer is already leaving — asking them a couple of questions upon their departure will only result in the same or a better outcome.
+You have little to lose, and much to gain.

-It’s essential to ask the right questions to get the very best out of your customer exit survey.
+It’s essential to ask the right questions to get the most out of your customer exit survey.

-Before looking at the best six questions to ask on a customer exit survey, let’s first cover the essentials:
+Before divulging the six best questions to ask in a customer exit survey, let’s first cover the essentials:

-- Short surveys get better results.
-Price Intelligently found that SaaS customer development surveys of between one and two minutes long had a 90%+ response rate.
+Short surveys get better results.
+Price Intelligently found that SaaS customer development surveys between one and two minutes in length had a 90%+ response rate.

 Now onto the six essential questions for your customer exit survey.

-Start with the big elephant in the room – why they’re canceling.
+Start with the elephant in the room – why they’re canceling.

-Customers will tell an average of 9 people about a good experience and an average of 16 about a bad experience.
-By asking them straight away about their experience, they get it off of their chest, they feel heard, and they’re much more likely to continue the questionnaire.
+Customers will tell an average of nine people about a good experience, and an average of 16 about a bad one.
+By asking them straight away about their experience, they get it off of their chest and feel heard so they’re much more likely to continue the questionnaire.

-Plus, this is the most important insight for your business.
-You need to know why someone wants to leave you.
-This can help you identify pain points, or overcome the reasons or cancellation.
+This is also the most important insight for your business.
+Understanding why someone wants to leave you can help identify pain points, or resolve the reasons for cancellation.
 For example, you can explain a misunderstanding or provide extra support.

 Your survey shouldn’t only focus on the negatives.
-Asking an exiting customer what they like about your SaaS product tells you what you’re doing right and should continue doing.
+Asking a churning customer what they like about your SaaS product reveals what you’re doing right and should continue to do.

 It also reminds hot-headed and reactive customers what they love about your product, which might be all they need to retract their cancellation.